ingridsfd/Ingrid-core-code-from-scratch-readme/EXERCISES README/Week11pt2.md

 **3. Answer the questions:**

 - Postman only works with REST APIs?
+[Not necessarily](https://blog.postman.com/rest-api-examples/).
+Rest is only one of the many ways to project the requests and data in a visual way.
 - Is there an alternative to Postman?
 Yes, some like [these](https://testfully.io/blog/top-5-postman-alternatives/).
 Postman is good just for interaction between APIs.
 Not between user and API.
 It's better to have another API and not Postman for security and performance testing.

 ## Express.JS Core Understanding Learning Exercise 🧠 (in progress)